 Popular Career Options

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), automation and advances in farming technology will mean fewer employment opportunities for farmers in the coming decade.
-This decline will be partially off-set by the growing popularity of small-scale, local and organic farming.
+According to the U.S. Bureau of Labor Statistics (BLS), the increasing cost of land, machinery and other essentials will contribute to fewer employment opportunities for farmers, ranchers and other agricultural managers from 2010-2020.
+Job opportunities are expected to decline by eight percent during this decade.
+This decline will be partially offset by the growing popularity of small-scale, local and organic farming.
 Some sample job titles are included below:

 - Agricultural inspector

 - Organic meat and produce farmer